digitalheir/java-probabilistic-earley-parser/README.md

 * unambiguous CFGs in O(n²)
 * left-recursive unambiguous grammars in O(n)

 Note that this implementation does not apply innovations such as [Joop Leo's improvement](http://www.sciencedirect.com/science/article/pii/030439759190180A) to run linearly on on right-recursive grammars as well.
-It might be complicated to implement this, and still have a probabilistic parser.
+It might be complicated to implement these ideas and still have a probabilistic parser.

-For a faster parser that work on non-probabilistic grammars, look into [Marpa](http://lukasatkinson.de/2015/marpa-overview/#earley-and-marpa).
+For an efficient parser that works only on non-probabilistic context-free grammars, look into [Marpa](http://lukasatkinson.de/2015/marpa-overview/#earley-and-marpa).
 Marpa is a C library with a Perl interface, and a Lua interface is underway.
 It is currently painful to embed within a Java project, however.

 ### Limitations
 * I have not provisioned for ε-rules